SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 Explicit and Implicit Waits
 ---------------------------
 Waiting is having the automated task execution elapse a certain amount of time before continuing with the next step.
+You should choose to use Explicit Waits or Implicit Waits.
+Mixing both will cause unintended consequences, namely waits sleeping for the maximum time even if the element is available or condition is true.

 WARNING: Do not mix implicit and explicit waits.
 Doing so can cause unpredictable wait times.
 For example setting an implicit wait of 10s and an explicit wait of 15 seconds, could cause a timeout to occur after 20 seconds.